 Most often, funerals are held in funeral homes, religious places of worship, or a chapel at the cemetery.
 These places are generally best equipped to handle a funeral service and its logistics.
 However, if you’d like your funeral to be held somewhere else you should talk to those venues to see if they will accommodate a funeral.
 There are no legal prohibitions against having a body on display (that is, you are not legally obligated to have a funeral at either a funeral home, cemetery, or religious place of worship), though hosting the funeral is ultimately at the venue’s discretion.

 You may also choose to have your funeral service at your own home.
-To learn more about home funeral, see our article Pre-Planning a Home Funeral Service.
+(Related Article: Pre-Planning a Home Funeral Service)

 In the case of burial, the body will be removed to a hearse by the pallbearers and brought to the cemetery for interment at the end of the funeral service.
 Once at the cemetery, there will usually be a brief service after the funeral held at the gravesite.
 Depending on your preference, the graveside service may be limited to immediate family or may include everyone who attended the funeral service.
 The funeral officiant may recite more prayers or readings and the body is buried in the ground or entombed in a crypt.